Kwame Nkrumah University: History

 The institution was opened in 1967 as Kabwe Teachers Training College.
 It trained junior secondary school teachers at its inception.
 Four years later, the president of Zambia at the time, Kenneth Kaunda, renamed the college Nkrumah Teachers College, in honor of Kwame Nkrumah, the first Prime Minister and first President of Ghana.
 During the period when Levy Mwanawasa was president (2002 to 2008), the college began transforming into a university, a process that concluded while Michael Sata was in office (2011 to 2014).

 Kwame Nkrumah University was established by Part IV, Section 14 of the Higher Education Act No. 4 of 2013.
 At its inception, the university could only accommodate 600 students, a number that has since increased to 6,000.
 As of August 2016, it employed 74 full-time academic staff.
 At that time, the university was undergoing a major infrastructure expansion, including four student hostels; each capable of accommodating 600 students.
 Hua Jiang Investment Limited, a Chinese construction firm, is carrying out the construction works, on which the government of Zambia had spent in excess of ZMW:57,518,410 (approx. US$5.68 million).

 The university held its first graduation ceremony under its own university letterheads in August 2015.

 Campus locations

 Nkrumah University has four campus locations.
-The main campus — Munkoyo Street Campus — is about 3 km from the Kabwe city center.
+The main campus — Munkoyo Street Campus — is about 3 km from the Kabwe city centre.
 The other campus is the West Campus which lies immediately to the left of Main Campus.
 Kwame Nkrumah University has a new state of the art Library which is located at the west campus.
 The third campus is the East Campus which has the East Old Library, the East Hall, the graduation square and PAIDESA.
 Nkrumah University has recently acquired the PAID-ESA which is in East Campus along the same street (Previously the Pan African Institute for Development - East/Southern Africa); this campus will help expand the capacity of the university.
 The fourth campus is the newly opened South-East campus which is about 1km away from the East Campus.